 The 70-20-10 learning model.

-Our customers make it clear that their digital tools need to focus on the humans involved in their operations.
-Solutions like digital work instructions make sure that operators have a step-by-step guide to doing their work the right way, and also the flexibility to capture improvements along the way.
+Digital tools need to focus on the humans involved in their operations.
 They know that as a younger workforce takes the stage, the way they approach learning and reskilling will need to be presented in a way that’s familiar and natural.

 But they also know that new tools are only part of the solution.
 Learning and success in manufacturing depends on a culture that promotes accountability, efficiency, and a deep-seated dedication to quality.
 Thus, they go to great lengths to ensure that these behaviors are modeled in an honest way from a top-down perspective.